raspberrypilearning/weather-station-dashboard/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By making a Weather Station dashboard with your Raspberry Pi, you will learn

+- How to access an external script using remote sensors in Scratch.
-- How to set up a Raspberry Pi camera
+- How to fetch weather data from a specific weather station.
-- How to use GPIO pins
-- How to create a circuit on a breadboard
+- How to visualise a few weather sensor readings, using Scratch.
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code